Toontown Rewritten

-Toontown Rewritten is a fan recreation of the 2003 Disney MMO Toontown Online, created by Joey Ziolkowski and Jeremy Koletar.
+Toontown Rewritten is a free-to-play fan recreation of the now-defunct Toontown Online.
+It is currently maintained by the Toons of the World Foundation, a non-profit organization dedicated to the game's preservation.
 It released to the public in open beta on September 19, 2014, and officially on September 1, 2017.
-It is currently maintained by a non-profit organization dedicated to the game's preservation, the Toons of the World Foundation.
-The game is completely free-to-play and receives updates regularly.
-As of 2024, over 2 million users are registered.
+As of 2024, it has over 2 million registered users.

 History and development

 Development of Toontown Rewritten began immediately after the announcement of Toontown Onlines closure in 2013.
-The lead developer, Joey Ziolkowski, was only 15 at the time, creating the game from his parents' home in Princess Anne, Maryland, and the team wasn't sure how successful they'd be, with Ziolkowski telling Wired that at the time the team thought it would be "a fun little experiment".
+The lead developer, Joey Ziolkowski, was only 15 at the time, creating the game from his parents' home in Princess Anne, Maryland, and the team was not sure how successful they'd be, with Ziolkowski telling Wired that at the time the team thought it would be "a fun little experiment."
 The project originally had the codename of "Toonpulse", and was meant to be a standard private server of the original game.
 Upon the team's realization of the outdated state of the game, the project was rebooted with a focus on "refurbishing" the game to last.
-The project was completely reverse engineered from publicly available materials, and Toontown Rewritten first opened for alpha testing in October of that year.
+The project was completely reverse engineered from publicly available materials, and Toontown Rewritten first opened for alpha testing in October 2013.

 The game released open beta on September 19, 2014, and officially on September 1, 2017.
-Since its launch, the team has added new updates to Rewritten to breathe new life into an old game, such as new Toon species, new boss battles, a planned map expansion, and plenty of quality of life updates.
+Since its launch, the team has added new updates to Rewritten to breathe new life into an old game, such as new Toon species, new boss battles, a planned map expansion, and multiple quality of life updates.
 Rewritten received its first major expansion, "Sellbot Task Force", in December 2021.
 The update incorporates Sellbot Field Offices, where the Cogs take over a street's Toon HQ building.
 Players are tasked with making their way through the Sellbot Field Offices while at a disadvantage.
 The expansion's storyline would conclude in 2022 with an interactive story mission.

 In 2022, the Rewritten team unknowingly helped discover a string of fraudulent disclosure requests from an individual claiming to represent the CT-Cyber Crime Investigation, Dhaka Metropolitan Police.